Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting

-\section{Econometric Strategy}
+\subsection{Econometric Strategy}

-The preceding section documented that odds movements in the final five minutes before post time---the window in which nearly half of all bets are placed---are systematically related to race outcomes.
-This section develops a formal econometric framework to quantify the presence and strength of such path dependence in expected returns.
+The preceding section showed that odds movements in the final five minutes before post time---when nearly half of all bets are placed---are systematically related to race outcomes.
+This section develops an empirical framework to quantify such path dependence in expected returns.